 Make Others Feel Your Care and Concern

 My mother still writes letters to people and sends out cards.
-My grandmother passed that down to her, but I grew up watching her do this my whole life.
+My grandmother passed that down to her, and I grew up watching her continue this tradition.
 It’s a personal touch that gets lost in today’s world of electronic communication.

 She’s made an art out of doing really small things just to make an ordinary day feel a little more special.
 Every time she went to the Dollar Store with her grand kids, she would give them $5 to spend as they wished.
 Both my daughter and my niece have fond memories of these outings.